opendaylight/docs/docs/user-guide/genius-user-guide.rst

 An application can bind services to a particular interface by configuring MD-SAL data node at path /config/interface-service-binding.
-Binding services on interface allows particular service to pull traffic arriving on that interafce depending upon the a service priority.
+Binding services on interface allows particular service to pull traffic arriving on that interface depending upon the service priority.
-Service modules can specify openflow-rules to be applied on the packet belonging to the inetrface.
+Service modules can specify openflow-rules to be applied on the packet belonging to the interface.
 Usually these rules include sending the packet to specific service table/pipeline.
 Service modules are responsible for sending the packet back (if not consumed) to service dispatcher table, for next service to process the packet.